-TLDR: I managed to create Flashdictation by working every day at least one hour on it in an Advent of Code fashion.
+TLDR: I managed to create FlashDictation by working every day at least for one hour in an Advent of Code fashion.

 Warning: This article is very long.

 Table of content